sonjageorgievska/current/proposals/Agile-SIG.md

 - Niels Drost

 ## What is the SIG’s mission?
 The mission of our SIG will be to introduce, teach and train in Agile methodologies.
-We want Agile to become common knowkedge in the center and aim for engineers/MT/DT/Operations to use it when approporiate.
-This will contribute to the team work within the center and to the restructuringand scaling phase we will enter in the near future.
+We want Agile to become common knowledge in the center and aim for engineers/MT/DT/Operations to use it when appropriate.
+This will contribute to the team work within the center and to the restructuring and scaling phase we will enter in the near future.

 ## What GitHub repository will the SIG use?
 https://github.com/nlesc-sigs/Agile-SIG